Smolensk: Between Lithuania and Russia

-Although spared by the Mongol armies in 1240, Smolensk paid tribute to the Golden Horde, gradually becoming a pawn in the long struggle between Grand Duchy of Lithuania and the Grand Duchy of Moscow.
+Although spared by the Mongol armies in 1240, Smolensk paid tribute to the Golden Horde, gradually becoming a pawn in the long struggle between Grand Duchy of Lithuania and the Grand Principality of Moscow.
 The last sovereign monarch of Smolensk was Yury of Smolensk; during his reign the city was taken by Vytautas the Great of Lithuania on three occasions: in 1395, 1404, and 1408.
 After the city's incorporation into the Grand Duchy of Lithuania, some of Smolensk's boyars (e.g., the Sapiehas) moved to Vilnius; descendants of the ruling princes (e.g., the Tatishchevs, Kropotkins, Mussorgskys, Vyazemskys) fled to Moscow.

-Three Lithuanian Smolensk regiments took part in the 1410 Battle of Grunwald (Tannenberg) against the Teutonic Knights.
+Three Lithuanian Smolensk regiments took part in the 1410 Battle of Grunwald against the Teutonic Knights.
 It was a severe blow to Lithuania when the city was taken by Vasily III of Russia in 1514.
 To commemorate this event, the Tsar founded the Novodevichy Convent in Moscow and dedicated it to the icon of Our Lady of Smolensk.
+The loss of Smolensk to Moscow was the inspiration for Stańczyk, one of the most famous paintings by Polish painter Jan Matejko.

 In order to repel future Polish–Lithuanian attacks, Boris Godunov made it his priority to heavily fortify the city.
 The stone kremlin constructed in 1597–1602 is the largest in Russia.
 It features thick walls and numerous watchtowers.
 Heavy fortifications did not prevent the fortress from being taken by the Polish–Lithuanian Commonwealth in 1611 after a long twenty-month siege, during the Time of Troubles and Dimitriads.
 Weakened Muscovy temporarily ceded Smolensk land to the Polish–Lithuanian Commonwealth in the Truce of Deulino.
 The city was granted Magdeburg rights in 1611 and was the seat of Smolensk Voivodeship for the next forty-three years.

 To recapture the city, the Tsardom of Russia launched the so-called "Smolensk War" against the Commonwealth in 1632.
 After a defeat at the hands of king Wladislaw IV, the city remained in Polish–Lithuanian hands.
 In 1632, the Uniate bishop Lew Kreuza built his apartments in Smolensk; they were later converted into the Eastern Orthodox Church of Saint Barbara.
 The hostilities resumed in 1654 when the Commonwealth was being affected by the Khmelnytsky Uprising and the Swedish deluge.
-After another siege, on September 23, 1654, Smolensk was recaptured by Russia.
+After another siege, on 23 September 1654, Smolensk was recaptured by Russia.
 In the 1667 Truce of Andrusovo, the Polish–Lithuanian Commonwealth renounced its claims to Smolensk.